yousefnegmeldin/filmpire/README.md

 ## Authentication
 By far the hardest part of this application, there was so much redux boilerplate code and hard concepts to grab at first such as what the useSelector() does or what is the point of useDispatch().
 Anyhow, authentication here was provided by tmdb as session ids and tokens, using get requests to recieve a token and post requests to create a new session.
 And after many hours of debugging and following their documentation and queries, i finally made it work.
 I'd always get a 401 error because session_id would be undefined and i realized i had a small logical error somewhere in my code that just ruined everything.

+## Movie Information

+Dense component with so much logic and API calls and fetches, trying to organize this component was a nightmare.
+This component has many subcomponents and styling it was easy thanks to material UI's Grid component.
+The favorite and watchlist buttons were a hassle to implement as you have to fetch the user's favorited movie's from the api and use the .find() on the results array which threw an error because sometimes the result array would not be defined yet as it is an async function, and i fixed that by changing result. to result?.